 Working with a Unilock Authorized Contractor is working with the best of the best.
 Our UACs possess the knowledge and expertise to bring your dream project to life, and deliver stunning results that will exceed your expectations.

-Whether you’re looking to elevate your home’s curb appeal, or you’re concerned about mitigating erosion in a sloped area of your yard, installing an interlocking concrete block retaining wall may be the answer.
+Whether you’re looking to elevate your home’s curb appeal, extend the usable space of your property, or you’re concerned about mitigating erosion in a sloped area of your yard, installing an interlocking concrete block retaining wall may be the answer.

-We’ll explain how to build a retaining wall with interlocking concrete blocks in 10 steps, cover factors to consider before you break ground, and introduce you to our extensive collection of heavy-duty Unilock concrete pavers for your retaining wall.
+We’ll explain how to build a retaining wall with interlocking concrete blocks in 11 steps, cover factors to consider before you break ground, and introduce you to our extensive collection of heavy-duty Unilock concrete blocks for your retaining wall.

 What is a Retaining Wall?

-A retaining wall is a structure that is designed to hold back the pressure from rocks or soil that are moving downhill.
+A retaining wall is a structure designed to hold back the earth from a higher grade.

-In addition to battling gravity, a retaining wall can help to increase your property’s value and serve as an aesthetically pleasing backdrop for other outdoor features.
+In addition to creating additional usable space, a retaining wall can help to increase your property’s value and serve as an aesthetically pleasing backdrop for other outdoor features.

 What are Interlocking Concrete Wall Blocks?